SkBlaz/CBSSD/README.md

 * Compile InfoMap (folder InfoMap, type make for example)
 * Python libraries: Networkx, Rdflib, Numpy, matplotlib (optional)
-* Install Hedwig by going into the Hedwig folder and write python2 setup.py install - follow instructions
+* Install Hedwig by going into the Hedwig folder and write python3 setup.py install
 * This is it!
 Run by python3 CBSSD.py ... (example above) ...

 # Citation